THICH QUANG DUC MONK – AN IMMORTAL HEART

 Thich Quang Duc’s real name is Lam Van Tuc.
-He was born in Khanh Hoa Province, Central Vietnam in 1897 and dead in Saigon (name of Ho Chi Minh city before) on June 11th 1963.
-He has become a Buddhist since he was age of seven.
+He was born in Khanh Hoa Province, Central Vietnam in 1897 and dead in Saigon (name of Ho Chi Minh city before) on June 11th, 1963.
+He has become a Buddhist since he was the age of seven.
 He was in charge of many positions in Vietnamese Buddhist organizations.
 He built and repaired 31 Pagodas in Central Vietnam and Southern Vietnam.
 The pagoda where he was finally an administrator is Quan Am Pagoda in Phu Nhuan District, Ho Chi Minh city.
-Thich Quang Duc Monk persuaded president Ngo Dinh Diem to change the behavior with Buddhism by burning himself to death.
+Thich Quang Duc Monk persuaded President Ngo Dinh Diem to change the behavior with Buddhism by burning himself to death.

 Historians think that Ngo Dinh Diem had limited the freedom of Buddhism so that Buddhists were very dissatisfied.
-They became increasingly dissatisfied with Diem government since May 7th, 1963 (the lunar fourteenth of fourth month) when Ngo Dinh Diem government did not allow to hung Buddhism flags.
-On June 11th 1963, Superior Buddhist Monk Thich Quang Duc volunteered to burn himself to death to pray for changing the behavior of Ngo Dinh Diem government.
+They became increasingly dissatisfied with Diem government since May 7th, 1963 (the lunar fourteenth of the fourth month) when Ngo Dinh Diem government did not allow to hung Buddhism flags.
+On June 11th, 1963, Superior Buddhist Monk Thich Quang Duc volunteered to burn himself to death to pray for changing the behavior of Ngo Dinh Diem government.

 “Nhận thấy Phật giáo nước nhà đương lúc ngửa nghiêng, tôi là một tu sĩ mệnh danh là trưởng tử của Như Lai không lẽ cứ ngồi điềm nhiên tọa thị để cho Phật Pháp tiêu vong, nên tôi vui lòng phát nguyện thiêu thân giả tạm này cúng dường chư Phật để hồi hướng công đức bảo tồn Phật giáo.” (“Realizing that Buddhism of the country is in misfortune situation, I am a monk, cannot sit and look.
 Therefore, I am pleased to burn this affected body to death for offering Buddha in order to offer the merit for preserving Buddhism.”)